Background and Purpose

 - Resumes of the researcher(s), including any graduate student(s) expected to participate, indicating how their background, education and experience bear on their qualifications to undertake the research.
 If more than one researcher is involved, a single individual should be designated as the lead researcher and primary contact.
 The person submitting the proposal must be authorized to speak on behalf of all the researchers as well as for the firm or institution on whose behalf the proposal is submitted.

-- An outline of the approach to be used (e.g., literature search, model, etc.), emphasizing issues that require special consideration.
-Details should be given regarding the techniques to be used, collateral material to be consulted, and possible limitations of the analysis.
+- An outline of the approach to be used (e.g. literature search, model, survey, interviews etc.), emphasizing issues that require special consideration.
+Details should be given regarding the techniques to be used, collateral material to be consulted, reusability and possible limitations of the analysis.

 - Cost estimates for the research, including computer time, salaries, report preparation, material costs, etc. Such estimates can be in the form of hourly rates, but in such cases, time estimates should also be included.
 Any guarantees as to total cost should be given and will be considered in the evaluation of the proposal.
 While cost will be a factor in the evaluation of the proposal, it will not necessarily be the decisive factor.

 - A schedule for completion of the research, identifying key dates or time frames for research completion and report submissions.
-The Joint Risk Management Section Research Committee is interested in completing this project in a timely manner.
-Suggestions in the proposal for ensuring timely deliver, such as fee adjustments, are encouraged.
+The AITPSC is interested in completing this project in a timely manner.
+Suggestions in the proposal for ensuring timely delivery, such as fee adjustments, are encouraged.

 - Other related factors that give evidence of a proposer's capabilities to perform in a superior fashion should be detailed.

-The Joint Risk Management Section Research Committee will appoint a Project Oversight Group (POG) to oversee the project.
-The POG is responsible for the selection of the proposal to be funded.
-Input from other knowledgeable individuals also may be sought, but the POG will make the final decision.
-The SOA's Research Actuary will provide staff actuarial support to develop and publish the final material.
+The PSC will oversee the selection of projects.
+The PSC will review each proposal and is responsible for recommending proposals to be funded.
+Input from other knowledgeable individuals also may be sought, but the PSC will make all final decisions, subject to SOA leadership approval.
+SOA will provide staff actuarial support to develop and publish the final material.

-If you intend to submit a proposal, please email written notification by June 1, 2021 to Korrel Crawford (firstname.lastname@example.org).
+If you intend to submit a proposal, please e-mail written notification by June 1, 2021 to Korrel Crawford (firstname.lastname@example.org).

 Note: Proposals are considered confidential and proprietary.

-The Society of Actuaries reserves the right to not award a contract for this research.
+The SOA and AITPSC reserve the right to not award a contract for this research.
 Reasons for not awarding a contract could include, but are not limited to, a lack of acceptable proposals or a finding that insufficient funds are available.
-The Society of Actuaries also reserves the right to redirect the project as is deemed advisable.
+The SOA and AITPSC also reserve the right to redirect the project as is deemed advisable.

-The Society of Actuaries plans to hold the copyright to the research and to publish the results with appropriate credit given to the researcher(s).
+The SOA and AITPSC plan to hold the copyright to the research and to publish the results with appropriate credit given to the researcher(s).

-The Society of Actuaries may choose to seek public exposure or media attention for the research.
-By submitting a proposal, you agree to cooperate with the Society of Actuaries in publicizing or promoting the research and responding to media requests.
+The SOA and AITPSC may choose to seek public exposure or media attention for the research.
+By submitting a proposal, you agree to cooperate with the SOA and AITPSC in publicizing or promoting the research and responding to media requests.

-The Society of Actuaries may also choose to market and promote the research to members, candidates and other interested parties.
-You agree to perform promotional communication requested by the Society of Actuaries, which may include, but is not limited to, leading a webcast on the research, presenting the research at an SOA meeting, and/or writing an article on the research for an SOA newsletter.
+The SOA and AITPSC may also choose to market and promote the research to members, candidates and other interested parties.
+You agree to perform promotional communication requested by the SOA and AITPSC, which may include, but is not limited to, leading a webcast on the research, presenting the research at an SOA meeting, and/or writing an article on the research for an SOA newsletter.